Nutrition and Mealtimes

-SDN Linthorpe Street provides high-quality early childhood education and child care for 50 children in the Newtown community in Sydney’s inner west, and has spacious and attractive natural outdoor spaces.
+SDN Linthorpe Street provides high-quality early childhood education and child care for 50 children per day in Newtown in Sydney’s inner west, and has spacious and attractive natural outdoor spaces.

-Our team is qualified and experienced, and includes three university-trained early childhood teachers, four diploma-trained educators and eight certificate III-trained educators.
-Our team come from a variety of cultural backgrounds including Indigenous and non-Indigenous Australian, Greek, Bangladeshi, Mauritian, Turkish and Burmese.
+Our team is qualified and experienced, and team members come from a variety of cultural backgrounds, including Indigenous and non-Indigenous Australian, Greek, Bangladeshi, Mauritian, Turkish and Burmese.

-Our educational program focuses on each child’s interests, allowing them to develop at their own pace while helping them to prepare for school.
 We provide children with opportunities to take care of their natural environment, engage in small group play through learning centres, develop their appreciation for music and movement and learn about different cultures, with a strong focus on Aboriginal culture.
 You can learn more about our educational program here.

 Our families say...